Euklidian-Space/Monty_hall/README.md

 Welcome to our monty hall project.
-In order to use this for your own experiments require both Monty.rb and Host.rb into your script.
+In order to use this for your own experiments require both Monty.rb in your script.
 Create a monty object like so

 mont = Monty.new(args)